 Fulfills humanities, intercultural and gender requirements of the common curriculum.
 Also counts toward the Chinese minor (through the Languages & Cultures Department), Asian Studies major and minor (through the Asian Studies Program), and Gender Studies major and minor (through the Gender Studies Program)

-- One Chinese studies course from the Asian Studies Program or the Gender Studies Department, such as GEND 290 B: Chinese Women in Literature, HIST 316: China in Revolution, 1800-1949, and HIST 317: The People's Republic of China
+- One course with focus on China from the Asian Studies Program or the Gender Studies Program, such as GEND 290 B: Chinese Women in Literature, HIST 316: China in Revolution, 1800-1949, and HIST 317: The People's Republic of China.

 Note: Some of the study abroad courses taken at the Southwest University can count towards the minor.
 For questions on credit transfer, please contact Dr. Sophia Geng.